git-ecosystem/git-credential-manager/docs/architecture.md

 `EraseCredentialAsync` (for `erase` requests) will be called.
 The argument `InputArguments` contains the request information passed over standard input from Git/the caller; the same as was passed to `IsSupported`.

 The return value for the `get` operation must be an `ICredential` that Git can use to complete authentication.

+> **Note:**
+>
-The credential can also be an instance where both username and password are the empty string, to signal to Git it should let cURL use "any auth" detection - typically to use Windows Integrated Authentication.
+> The credential can also be an instance where both username and password are the empty string, to signal to Git it
+> should let cURL use "any auth" detection - typically to use Windows Integrated Authentication.

 There are no return values for the `store` and `erase` operations as Git ignores any output or exit codes for these commands.
 Failures for these operations are best communicated via writing to the Standard Error stream via `ICommandContext.Streams.Error`.